Nursing Shortage Creates a Crisis Within a Crisis — What Can Be Done

 In New York alone, 2,000 nursing jobs are waiting to be filled.
 Governor Andrew Cuomo has even asked nurses to “enlist” in the response effort.
 States like Pennsylvania and Texas are relaxing licensing requirements, which could get as many as 100,000 nursing students, retired nurses and nurses with lapsed licenses into the field faster.

-Hospitals and states will need to work together and even get creative to find more healthcare workers — through calls to duty, accelerated training, requirement revisions and monetary incentives.
+Hospitals and states will need to work together and even get creative to find more healthcare workers — through ongoing engagement, calls to duty, accelerated training, requirement revisions and monetary incentives — to respond to the pandemic and get back to work once it’s safe.
 But there’s something nurses can do to help too.

 Time to activate passive nursing candidates